For some baby boomers, retirement is a dirty word

 In Lehrer’s case, his two children were not interested in taking over his business, but boomers passing their family businesses on to descendants face struggles similar to that of Grutt and Lehrer.

-Sarah Grossman joined her father’s business, BayState Business Brokers, 13 years ago with the knowledge that one day he would retire and she would take over.
+Sarah Grossman joined her father’s business, BayState Business Brokers in suburban Boston,13 years ago with the knowledge that one day he would retire and she would take over.
 Her only sibling, a brother, was not interested in the business.

 Five years ago, she and her father, Marc Gudema, hired a family business consultant to help develop a succession plan.
 The consultant helped Gudema see how much value Grossman was adding and convinced Gudema that she should be made co-owner.
 Still, when it came to actually retiring, Gudema, 73, did not set a date.
 This caused some tension between father and daughter.

 “We struggled for several years,” Grossman said.
-“I kind of knew the path I wanted but he was not sure when his exit was going to be.”
+“I kind of knew the path I wanted, but he was not sure when his exit was going to be.”

-When the pandemic hit, Grossman said Gudema stopped coming to the office because his age put him at high risk for the virus.
+When the pandemic hit, Grossman said, Gudema stopped coming to the office because his age put him at high risk for the virus.
 Months later, Gudema realized that he wanted to retire and spend more time traveling and visiting family.

 With less than two months' notice, Gudema announced in November that he would be retiring at the end of 2021.
 Grossman, an heir-in-waiting for years, found herself abruptly at the helm of BayState.

 “At first I was nervous.
-We had 6 weeks to figure this out,” Grossman said.
+We had six weeks to figure this out,” Grossman said.
 “But he had set me up to be successful and we had been working together for a long time.”

 Even now, father and daughter don’t see eye-to-eye on the reasons behind Gudema’s retirement.